miix/svg-logo-marquee/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin use the WordPressw media library? =
+= Does this plugin use the WordPress media library? =

 No, SVG logos are directly stored as code.